Why the Gym Isn’t Necessarily the Answer to a Sedentary Lifestyle

 The sedentary trend is clear—and scary

-To escape this sedentary spiral, we have to resist the idea that physical activity depends mainly on us doing sports-related exercise.
-We need to broaden and embrace exercise opportunities disguised as something else.
+To escape this sedentary spiral, it helps to broaden and embrace exercise opportunities disguised as something else.
 To be frugalmatic is to harness the health benefits of everyday tasks and responsibilities.

 Add resistance to your life: The small decisions matter

-I’m not talking about just the frugalmatic superstars, such as biking to work.
+I’m not talking about only the frugalmatic superstars, such as biking to work.
 If biking to work isn’t practical for you, make a commitment to take a small walk after eating lunch.
 Or, park your vehicle three blocks away from the office.
-Just make sure to add some “weights,” meaning resistance, to your daily routine.
+It may feel inconvenient, but you’re adding resistance to your daily routine.
 The small things matter, whether it’s using hand tools instead of power tools.
 Or, raking instead of using a leaf blower.
 Or, hanging the clothes on a line outdoors instead of tossing them in the dryer.
-The cumulative effect of the thousands of decisions you make each week can make or break a sedentary lifestyle.
+The cumulative effect of the hundreds of decisions you make each week can make or break a sedentary lifestyle.

 It’s totally doable